All Episodes

 Thank you for having me on the show again.

-I know you probably don't like to think of your life like that, but it kind of has been uh, you know, the the example of where this where when you have politicized, uh politicized justice system, a dual justice system, unequal justice under the law.
+I know you probably don't like to think of your life like that, but it kind of has been, you know, the example of where this, when you have politicized, a politicized justice system, a dual justice system, unequal justice under the law, you know, what happened to you is just basically a preview of coming attractions.

-Well, that's that's exactly right, Sean.
+Well, that's exactly right, Sean.

 It's a danger to Americans everywhere.